What are the fees?

 Fees are $150 + HST per session.
 Please check with your extended health benefits to find out the coverage available to you; most insurers allot a portion of coverage for mental health services.

 Payment is due at the time of each session.
-Cheque, cash, e-transfer, and VISA/Mastercard are currently accepted.
+Cheque, cash, and e-transfer are currently accepted.